Cldwlkn13/balloonatics/README.md

 **The product entry is deleted on the Products table of the database**

 #### As a shopping customer...
-##### US101 I want to be able to select a category of products, so that I can quickly locate the product I am interested in
+##### US101 I want to be able to select a category of products, so that I can quickly locate the product I am interested in &check;
     - Given I have navigated to the products pages
     - When I click on a product category
     - Then I am presented with products only from that category **Selecting a product category will load all the available sub categories with products.
 No sub categories should be shown to the user that do no have products with that associated Category key**

-##### US102 I want to view a list of products, so that I can add the ones I wish to purchase to my shopping bag
+##### US102 I want to view a list of products, so that I can add the ones I wish to purchase to my shopping bag &check;
     - Given I have navigated to the products pages
     - When I click on an item to add to my shopping bag
     - Then that item is added to my shopping bag and the bag total is adjusted accordingly **Users can select a group of products from the sub categories, or they can filter by name in the header search bar** **Users can hit the 'add' btn to add the product to their bag.
 The cart total is updated accordingly**

-##### US103 I want to sort a list of products by different properties (price, name, etc), so that I can quickly identify ones I may wish to purchase
+##### US103 I want to sort a list of products by different properties (price, name, etc), so that I can quickly identify ones I may wish to purchase &check;
     - Given I have navigated to the products pages
     - When I want to see products listed by a certain property
     - Then the items are displayed according to my selection **On the products page, users can sort their products by both name and price for convinience**

-##### US104 I want to view more details of a particular product, so that I can gather more information and decide whether I wish to purchase it
+##### US104 I want to view more details of a particular product, so that I can gather more information and decide whether I wish to purchase it &check;
     - Given I have navigated to the products pages
     - When I click on an item
     - Then I am redirected to a page with more details regarding that item.
 **When a user clicks on a product image, they a redirected to the url for that product where they can view more information**

-##### US105 I want to view the total in my shopping bag at any time, so that I can keep track of the total of the items I have added
+##### US105 I want to view the total in my shopping bag at any time, so that I can keep track of the total of the items I have added &check;
     - Given I have added items to the shopping cart
     - Whenever I am present on the site
     - Then I can view the total in my shopping cart **Cart links are available on all screens in the top right of the header bar.
 A total in the bag is displayed for convinience and clicking the icon links to the cart page**

-##### US106 I want to add products to my shopping cart so that I can purchase them
+##### US106 I want to add products to my shopping cart so that I can purchase them &check;
     - Given I have decided that I wish to purchase a product, and selected the appropriate quantity
     - When click add to bag
     - Then product is added to my shoppping cart **Users can add products to their cart from the product-card previews for convinience, or from the product detail url for each product**

-##### US107 I want to be able to edit the items in my shopping bag
+##### US107 I want to be able to edit the items in my shopping bag &check;
     - Given I have items in my shopping bag
     - When I decide I want to remove one and click delete
     - Then product is removed from my shopping bag and the bag total is updated